Open Classes FAQs

 - Q. Are there any prerequisites for courses offered through the Open Classes program?

-A. There are no prerequisites.
+A. There are no prerequisites for the MLIS and MARA courses.
 You may enroll in any available course.
+INFM Open Classes have prerequisite technology skills.

 - Q. Do you provide any orientation to the school’s online learning environment for Open Classes students?